284: No Such Thing As Salty Yeti Bones

 We're in Paris.
 I should have realised the philosophy would come earlier than normal.

-And they noticed that quills have antibiotics on them.
-And they worked out that the reason that they have antibiotics on them is because they do impale themselves quite often.
+And they noticed that quilts have antibiotics on them.
+And they worked out that the reason that they have antibiotics on them is because they do kill themselves quite often.

-And it means they won't kind of get infected and it won't kill them.
+And it means that it won't kind of get infected and it won't kill them.
 It is weird that they spend so much time up trees.

 They absolutely love climbing trees.
 Yeah, actually, a female porcupine is only interested in sex once a year.